Badgerati/Pode/docs/Tutorials/Caching.md

 ### Default Storage

-Similar to the TTL, you can change the default cache storage from Pode's in-memory one to a custom added one.
+Similar to the TTL, you can change the default cache storage from Pode's in-memory one to a custom-added one.
 This default storage will be used for all cached items when `-Storage` is supplied, and when using `$cache:` as well.

 ```powershell
 Start-PodeServer {